MileHacker Logo

 Cultural and Historical Context

 Coastal Cuisine: Along the Adriatic coast, cuisine has fresh seafood, ample use of olive oil, and aromatic Mediterranean herbs.
-Pasta and pizza are common, a direct result of historical Italian influence, especially from Venetian rule.
-Dishes tend to be lighter and emphasize fresh, fresh seasonal produce.
+Pasta and pizza are common, a direct result of historical Italian influence, particularly from Venetian rule.
+Dishes are typically lighter and focus on fresh, fresh seasonal produce.

-Inland Cuisine: Moving away from the coast, heading to the peaks and plains, you find heartier fare.
-This cuisine has more meat, especially lamb, beef, and pork, often slow-cooked or grilled.
+Inland Cuisine: Moving away from the coast, towards the ranges and plains, you find heartier fare.
+This cuisine features additional meat, especially lamb, beef, and pork, often slow-cooked or grilled.
 Dairy products, like various types of cheese accompanied by 'kajmak' (a rich clotted cream), are significant.
 These dishes have a simple, Balkan flavor, reflecting agricultural traditions.

 Dining Customs and Etiquette